skip to main content

 Thyroid Disease

 Thyroid disease occurs when the thyroid (a small, butterfly-shaped gland in the front of your neck) does not produce the right amount of thyroid hormone.
 Or it occurs when an abnormal growth develops, giving rise to a lump or nodule.
 Thyroid hormones control how your body uses energy.
 If you are feeling fatigued, notice skin or hair changes, have hoarseness or pain, your doctor may conduct a physical exam and order blood tests to assess thyroid function.
 If these tests indicate a problem, your doctor may order a thyroid scan.
 Your doctor may find a lump or nodule at your thyroid.
-If so, they may use ultrasound imaging or thyroid biopsy to help assess your condition.
+If so, they may use ultrasound imaging, a thyroid scan or thyroid biopsy to help assess your condition.
 Treatment will depend on the specific nature of your thyroid condition and its underlying cause.

 What is thyroid disease?